Advocacy Programs - Local and National Level

 ELDERLY ABUSE - A silent problem that robs the elders of their respect, dignity, security, and in some case their lives!

 UPACC's mandatory reporting platform accomplish all U.S. States.
-Elder abuse is reported to includes physical, emotional, sexual, exploitation, neglect, and abandonment.
+Elder abuse is reported to include physical, emotional, sexual, exploitation, neglect, and abandonment.

 Who are the perpetrators?
 Children and other family members, spouses, as well as staff members of nursing homes, assisted living, and other care providers.